wangz3066/CorDGT/README.md

 ## Datasets Downloading and Preprocessing
 All the datasets can be downloaded [here](https://zenodo.org/records/7213796#.Y1cO6y8r30o).
-You can put them into `processed` folder, then run the following command to preprocess the datasets:
+Put datasets into `processed` folder, then run the following command to preprocess the datasets:
 ```
 python process.py
 ```